 The Witcher 3: Wild Hunt has been released to critical acclaim from almost every major publication.
 Critics and fans seem to agree: CD Projekt RED has developed a modern RPG/action masterpiece.
 Hell, the game was confirmed to have hit one million pre-orders before its official release.

 For those uninitiated with the series (I am somewhat of a newcomer myself), Witcher 3 follows

 Jumping right in, the game has a pretty lengthy prologue that serves as a sort of tutorial to help introduce the player to the mechanics of the game.
 It doesn’t hold your hand too much and gives you a bit of freedom within the confines of that introductory period.
-Initially, you learn traversal mechanics, movement, combat[BB1].
-As you progress, you are eased into the open-world where you learn of quests, NPC character interactions, how to navigate your map, item management, etc. (essentially everything most hardcore players have come to expect from every modern role-playing game).
+Initially, you learn traversal mechanics, movement, and combat[BB1].
+As you progress, you are eased into the open world where you learn of quests, NPC character interactions, how to navigate your map, item management, etc. (essentially everything most hardcore players have come to expect from every modern role-playing game).
 If you have played RPGs before, you will feel at home here.

-NOTE: These initial impressions are based upon the Xbox One version of the game.
+NOTE: These initial impressions are based on the Xbox One version of the game.
 This is not a final review.
 The author has invested 3 hours of gameplay.